AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/quickstarts/java/index.md

 StreamAsset streamAsset = pdfServices.getContent(resultAsset);
 ```

-This code runs the Extraction process, get the content of the result zip in stream asset.
+This code runs the Extraction process, gets the content of the result zip in stream asset.

 8) The next code block saves the result at the specified location: